 If you change your mind about who should have power of attorney over your affairs, you can revoke the document as long as you are still considered legally competent.
 To do so, you need to revoke the power of attorney in writing and notify any bank or financial institution dealing with the individual you had previously selected.

 If other family members or friends believe the person you’ve selected is abusing their power of attorney, they can petition the court to have it removed.
-If the court finds there is sufficient evidence that the power of attorney is being abused, it will be revoked and a different person will be assigned the responsibility.
+If the court finds there is sufficient evidence that the role is being abused, it will be revoked and a different person will be assigned the responsibility.

 Request a Consultation